 “We’re trying to step up and give back in any way we can,” said Dave Hughes, lodge master.
 “They have an immediate need, and we wish we could make deliveries tomorrow, but we need a little more time.”

-Since Monday, members have been collecting items (see list below) at Rockwell Studio, 191 Church St., Naugatuck, or at the Naugatuck Fire Department, 41 Maple St.
+Over the next week, members will collect items (see list below) at Rockwell Studio, 191 Church St., Naugatuck, or at the Naugatuck Fire Department, 41 Maple St.

 The freemasons are looking for donations as well as people to volunteer to help load trucks or possibly drive into the New York and New Jersey areas to drop off the donated items; the lodge is also looking for a box truck.
 Call Hughes at his studio during weekdays at 203.729.5959 for more information.